Savoury Sourdough Breakfast Muffins: Meal Prep Friendly

 Method

-2. Prepare pumpkin: Prepare the pumpkin by cutting off the rind, scooping out the seeds and chopping it into 1x1cm cubes.
+2. Prepare the pumpkin by cutting off the rind, scooping out the seeds and chopping it into 1x1cm cubes.
 Roast the pumpkin with a bit of olive oil; either on a baking try in the oven or in an airfryer.
 It should take ~20 mins or until golden and tender.

 4. Add the dry ingredients to the bowl; plain flour, baking powder, salt, thyme and rosemary.
 Mix until just combined.